seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **First Watchman**
 Sovereign, here lies the County Paris slain;
 And Romeo dead; and Juliet, dead before,
-Warm and new kill’d.
+Warm and new kill'd.

 **PRINCE**
 Search, seek, and know how this foul murder comes.

 **First Watchman**
-Here is a friar, and slaughter’d Romeo’s man;
+Here is a friar, and slaughter'd Romeo's man;
 With instruments upon them, fit to open
-These dead men’s tombs.
+These dead men's tombs.

 **CAPULET**
 O heavens!
 O wife, look how our daughter bleeds!
-This dagger hath mista’en–for, lo, his house
+This dagger hath mista'en--for, lo, his house
-Is empty on the back of Montague,–
+Is empty on the back of Montague,--
-And it mis-sheathed in my daughter’s bosom!
+And it mis-sheathed in my daughter's bosom!

 **LADY CAPULET**
 O me! this sight of death is as a bell,